organ-Chip model

 FEATURED RESOURCE

-Publication: Performance assessment and economic analysis of a human Liver-Chip for predictive toxicology
+Publication: Performance assessment and economic analysis of a human Liver-Chip S1 for predictive toxicology

-Scientific and economic findings highlight the Emulate human Liver-Chip’s ability to predict drug-induced liver injury with 87% sensitivity and 100% specificity while driving a $3 billion-dollar increase in R&D productivity.
+Scientific and economic findings highlight the ability of the Emulate Liver-Chip S1 to predict drug-induced liver injury with 87% sensitivity and 100% specificity while driving a $3 billion-dollar increase in R&D productivity.